LauraK0/Wordbreaker/README.md

 ## Development of first user story

-I initially chose two user stories to tackle, these were generating the winning from a random word API and then check the user input can be found in the dictionary.
+I initially chose two user stories to tackle, these were generating the winning from a random word API and then checking whether the user input is a valid.

-I looked at various to see if they provide what I needed.
+I looked at various APIs to see if they provide what I needed.
 I couln't one single API that could a generate a random API and also compare two words.
 So I chose two separate APIs and fetched at different points.
 These were the [Random Word Api](https://random-word-api.herokuapp.com/) to generate a random word and the [Free Dictionary API](https://dictionaryapi.dev/) to check if the word is valid.

 #### Challenges
 An issue occurs as sometimes the random word generated is not found in the free dictionary API and the user can never win.